-III.D.3 ILO (1966 CR:III.D.1)

-Industrial relations, procedures and social institutions

-After the first phase which was devoted to the preparation of national monographs, covering both industrialized and developing countries, most of which have been published in the Internationa Labour Review (the ten first articles in 1966 and 1967), the project is now being oriented towards the comparative study of III.D.3 the problems posed by the participation of the occupational (continued) organizations in planning.
+III.D.3 ILO (1966 CR:III.D.1) Industrial relations, procedures and social institutions After the first phase which was devoted to the preparation of national monographs, covering both industrialized and developing countries, most of which have been published in the International Labour Review (the ten first articles in 1966 and 1967), the project is now being oriented towards the comparative study of the problems posed by the participation of the occupational organizations in planning.
 A special volume, to appear in 1969, will be devoted to this comparative study.
 An indispensable complement to the study is the preparation of a series of case studies and comparative studies on the types and functions of direct or indirect participation of trade unions, employers' organizations, co-operatives and other social organizations and institutions in the development effort at various levels, both within the framework of rural and village communities and the problems posed by urbanization.
-A few case studies have already been preparad, as well as a study on the impact of local traditions in participative development in a number of African countries.
+A few case studies have already been prepared, as well as a study on the impact of local traditions in participative development in a number of African countries.
 A comparative study is being undertaken with emphasis on the Latin American region.
-Regional seminars on trade union participation in social and eco-III.D.4 ILO ry 968.